 The most important thing to remember is that almost any problem in your relationship can be overcome if the relationship is built on trust, love and mutual respect.
 The secret is to remain calm and level headed.
 Below I have provided some helpful ideas to help you keep your minor disagreements from becoming major problems and destroying your relationship.

 Do Not Bring Up Past Issues

 Once an issue has been resolved, do not reopen it later on down the road.
 If the issue about leaving the dirty clothes in a pile on the floor was solved, it should not be brought up again (unless, of course, the clothes still end up on the floor).
 Too many couples find themselves argueing over past incidents.
-Instead, concentrate on the current issues.
+Instead, concentrate on the issues currently facing you.